ABGG-services/ABGG/README.md

 ## Discussion

 Our Facebook and Discord communities are also a great place to meet, connect with, discuss, and arrange sessions of board games with other local gamers.

 For those seeking a local group to play with (LFG / Looking For Game / Looking For Group) these are a great place to do so.

 ## Events

-ABGG is responsible for hosting events, at various locations and times ("ABGG Events" - those organised by our volunteer team)
+ABGG is responsible for hosting events, at various locations and times ("ABGG Events" - those organised by our volunteer team).

 We also encourage those in the local community with goals aligned to ours to promote their board games, and occasional wider tabletop events here ("Community Events" - those created by locals and promoted here )

 We aspire to keep ABGG events free where possible, or low cost for attendees, and our events are open for all to join us.

 Most games are brought by attendees to create a pool of games to choose from and play.
 ABGG also has several games provided by a variety of benefactors which will be present at events.

 Because of this the games brought along to ABGG vary significantly - it really depends on who's bringing them!

 People are also encouraged to post in the community about games they'd like to play (either BYO, or want someone to bring it) - we love to see people arrange getting a game their passionate about to the table

 # Information resources